lalit293/astro-template/README.md

 # Astro-Template

-> This template is not complete yet!
+> This template is not completed yet!

 You and me know its not easy to start a project, first you have to run the initialization command, install the dependencies, configure the project and if needed you also have to write code to configure some dependencies.